 The central purpose of branding is to guide the consumer to choose your product a midst a dizzying array of alternatives.
 Since the brand name is used every time your company is referred to, it should not be overlooked as simply a device to grab attention, but as a vital part of the positioning process.
 An effective brand name can be a means of communicating what makes you different from competitors and valuable to consumers.

 The name is the most critical point of differentiation in the whole brand toolkit.
 Differentiation is the primary reason why brands came into being and the whole concept evolved.
-Apart from differentiation and positioning, brand names communicate what the product stands for and what you want the consumer to understand out of it.
+Apart from merely differentiation and positioning, brand names also communicate what the product stands for and what the company wants the consumer to understand out of it.
 In increasingly cluttered and fragmented markets and product categories, a distinctive brand name is the first point of competitive advantage for a manufacturer.
-In essence the whole marketing and communications vehicles are vehicles to make the brand distinctive, which starts with the name.
+In essence the whole marketing and communications tool kits acts as vehicles to make the brand distinctive, starting with the name.

-The importance of a distinctive brand name can be bought to life by the success enjoyed by brands such as Google, FCUK, Coca Cola, BMW, Chevrolet (Chevy), Levi’s, Nike to name a few.
+The importance of a distinctive brand name can be bought to life by the success enjoyed by brands such as Google, Apple, FEDEX, L’Oreal, Louis Vuitton, Coca Cola, BMW, Levi’s, Nike and Samsung to name a few.
 To become really distinctive requires lot of time and sustained marketing efforts, but having a catchy name is a solid starting point.

 Standout brand names can even become synonymous with a category itself.
-Rollerblade, Bubble Wrap, Escalator, Thermos, Popsicle, Aspirin, Jacuzzi, Plexiglas, Zipper and Band-Aid are now all part of the vernacular.
+Rollerblade, LEGO, Videotape, Yoyo, Nutella, Kleenex, Google, Ping Pong, Styrofoam, Frisbee, Hula Hoop, Q-tips, Scotch Tape, Tupperware, Velcro, Windbreaker, Bubble Wrap, Escalator, Thermos, Popsicle, Aspirin, Jacuzzi, Plexiglas, Zipper and Band-Aid are now all part of the vernacular.
 Few brands can ultimately have this kind of success, however.
 For most brands, the goal must be to simply create a name that is vivid, descriptive and memorable.

 Before considering a verbal identity for a company or product, a brand must first be clear of its promise to customers and what makes it unique.
 Brands must begin with the end in mind, working backwards from the selling proposition by asking themselves: